TWChennai/RecruitX-Frontend/README.md

 DEPLOY_CHANNEL
 OKTA_ENABLED

-To connect app with local server, API_URL should contain ip address of your local machine instead of 'localhost'
+To connect with app with local server, API_URL should contain ip address of your local machine instead of 'localhost'.
 ```

 ## Run Tests